-The state-mandated time frames for processing claims for our fully insured members are listed below.
-The time frames are applied based upon the site state of the member’s product.
+The state-mandated time frames for processing claims for our fully insured members are as follows.
+The time frames are applied based upon the site state of the member’s product:

 Hospitals and Ancillary Facilities

 A member must be enrolled and effective with us on the date the hospital and ancillary service(s) are rendered.
-Once the facility verifies a member’s eligibility with us (we will maintain a system for verifying member status), that determination will be final and binding on us, unless the member or group made a material misrepresentation to us or otherwise committed fraud in connection with the eligibility or enrollment.
+Once the facility verifies a member’s eligibility with us, (We maintain a system for verifying member status.) that determination will be final and binding on us, unless the member or group made a material misrepresentation to us or otherwise committed fraud in connection with the eligibility or enrollment.

-If an employer or group retroactively dis-enrolls the member up to 90 days following the date of service, we may deny or reverse the claim.
-If there is a retroactive disenrollment for these reasons, the facility may bill and collect payment for those services from the member or another payer.
+If an employer or group retroactively disenrolls the member up to 90 days following the date of service, we may deny or reverse the claim.
+If there is a retroactive disenrollment for these reasons, the facility may bill and collect payment for those services from the member

+or another payer.
 A member must be referred by a participating care provider to a participating facility within their benefit plan’s network.
-Network services require an electronic referral or prior authorization, consistent with the member’s benefits.
+Network services require an electronic referral or prior authorization consistent with the member’s benefits.